 QUALITY DECLARATION - SUMMARY

-There are no other data sources with which ABS R&D data for the Government and Private non-profit sectors can be directly compared.
+There are no other data sources with which ABS R&D data for the government and private non-profit sectors can be directly compared.
 However, some observations can be made which suggest the survey outputs give a reasonable indication of real world expectations and events.
 For example, trends are expected to broadly reflect changes in budget allocations as well as government policy relating to R&D funding, particularly for research based organisations.

 While the ABS seeks to maximise consistency and comparability over time by minimising changes to the survey, sound survey practice requires ongoing development to maintain the integrity of the data, its relevance to the changing needs of users and the efficiency of the collection.

 also uses classifications specific to R&D: results presented in this release are based on the Australian and New Zealand Standard Research Classification (ANZSRC), 2008

 Further important contextual information, to be considered when interpreting the results presented in this release, is provided in the Explanatory Notes (including the Technical Note and Glossary).